Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // TODO: Test everything with redscreens and check logs

 TODO: Paramedic training - after being evacuated, this unit heals and can be redeployed even if wounded
+TODO: Move camera to deployment location.

+Seismic beacon needs a better effect

+Make DD abilities unavailable if there are no units to deploy

 #Evacuating a unit or spawning an evac zone should put DD on cooldown of 1 turn.
 #Deploying units should put call evac, evac and deployment itself on a cooldown for 1 turn